slint-ui/slint/docs/langref/src/concepts/layouting.md

 A layout element also affects the minimum and maximum size of its parent.

-An element is considered to have a fixed size in a layout when the `width` and `height` is specified directly.
+Any element with a specified `width` and `height` has a fixed size in a layout.

 When there is extra space in a layout, elements can stretch along the layout axis.
 You can control this stretch factor between the element and its siblings with these properties: